This post is also available in: Español (Spanish)Reading Time: 8 minutes

 Such beautiful creatures such as cats and dogs, yet since we did not grow up eating them, they are seen only as our lovely pets.
 But if someone in another culture eats them, we find it disgusting.
 We call that

-Chickens are very interesting animals.
-They are thought to be as intelligent as cats, and dogs.
+Chickens are very interesting animals as they are thought to be as intelligent as cats and dogs.
 They have cultural knowledge that is passed down from generation to generation and they learn from watching each other.

 Pigs are insightful and curious and are thought to have intelligence beyond that of a 3-year-old human child.
 They are even smarter than dogs!
 Pigs are extremely friendly, loyal, and affectionate animals.

 Cows are intelligent creatures who enjoy solving problems.
 Cows have been known to do some amazing things such as walking 7 miles to be reunited with a calf after being sold at auction, leaping over a 6-foot fence to escape a slaughterhouse, and swimming across a river to their freedom.

 Turkeys are playful birds who enjoy being social and being in the company of others.
 They love having their feathers stroked and like to chirp, cluck, and gobble.
 They have tons of character and are very aware of their surroundings.

 “Animals are my friends and I don’t eat my friends.”

 george bernard shaw